roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The moment she had comprehended the situation, the world kicked back into overdrive.
 Her heart exploded and throbbed in rapid speed.
 Cold sweat covered her body in an instant.
 She was freaking out.

  She couldn't even react as fast as she wished.
 Holding a plate with hors d'oeuvres in her hand, she couldn't reach up and cover her juggs!
 She almost let the plate fall to the floor.
 She was barely able to stop herself at the last second.
 Instead, she shrieked out loud.
-Report_Story #2